Exhibition Adrian Berg: A Time and A Place

 This exhibition, the first survey since his death, includes paintings of four of his favourite places: Regent’s Park and Kew Gardens in London; Stourhead in Wiltshire and Beachy Head on the south coast of England.

 His exuberant, colourful oil paintings glow.
-Like Claude Money, the artist he admired above all others, Berg found new ways to paint the same places.
+Like Claude Monet, the artist he admired above all others, Berg found new ways to paint the same places.
 He was a contemporary of David Hockney, the two artists remained lifelong friends.
 Curated by Artwise.

 Event Accompanying this Exhibition